RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 So far we've configured the initial process, a signal end-event that triggers the milestone, and a milestone conditional expression which fired based on the case data.

-In the next section we will add our rules and decisions to our case, which will allow us to determine whether the dispute is el
+In the next section we will add our rules, decisions and user-tasks to our project.

 To import the solution repository delete your current project and import: